phpDocumentor/phpDocumentor/docs/internals/documentation-website.rst

 Documentation & Website
 ==================

-For phpDocumentor we aim to have a fully automated documentation generation process.
+For phpDocumentor, we aim to have a fully automated documentation generation process.
 This chapter explains how our internal infrastructure works, and what needs to be done when a new version of phpDocumentor is released.

 .. note::

    This chapter is focused on administrators.

 Setup
 -----